Some choose not to have pets in a world where pets are common.

 Reasons Not to Get a Pet

-4. Commitment and Responsibility: Taking care of an animal is a long-term commitment that requires dedication and responsibility.
+- Commitment and Responsibility: Caring for an animal is a long-term commitment that requires dedication and responsibility.
 Some individuals may hesitate to take on this commitment, fearing they may not be able to fulfill the obligations associated with ownership adequately.
-Concerns about the ability to provide consistent care and attention can dissuade people from getting one.
+Concerns about providing consistent care and attention can dissuade people from getting one.

 Is It Normal to Not Want Pets?